MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ## Select and pass a FCIDUMP file

 In this example, the Hamiltonian is described in terms of one- and two-electron integrals in the FCIDUMP format.
 FCIDUMP files are publicly accessible HTTPS URIs.
-You can choose one FCIDUMP files from the following table or select your own FCIDUMP file.
+You can choose one FCIDUMP files from the following table or select your own FCIDUMP file available on your machine.

 |URI|Instance name|Description|
 |---|---|---|